โฐ Minimum Connection Times

 ๐ข Terminal Information

 Great Keppel Island Airport (GKL) is a small aviation facility located on Great Keppel Island, situated off the coast of Central Queensland, Australia.
 Part of the Keppel Group of islands within the Great Barrier Reef Marine Park, the airport was once a bustling entry point for the island's major resort.
 However, since the resort's closure in 2008, the airfield has seen a significant reduction in activity.
-The facility features a single 12/30 runway and is currently the focus of long-term redevelopment plans aimed at revitalizing the island's tourism infrastructure.
+The airport maintains a single 12/30 runway and is currently the focus of long-term redevelopment plans aimed at revitalizing the island's tourism infrastructure.

 The terminal facilities at Great Keppel Island are currently minimalist and reflect the island's transition period.
 As the original resort infrastructure is being decommissioned and replaced, there is no longer a formal commercial terminal building with modern passenger amenities.
 The airport serves as a base for private pilots and occasional charter flights, but it does not offer regular commercial services.
 A major 'Arrivals Plaza' and boardwalk project is currently under development as part of a $30 million government-funded initiative to improve common-user infrastructure on the island.